IFM-molecular-simulation-group/HierGO/README.md

 | --size | A positive number | Number of replicate of the unit cell in both x and y direction (default is 20) | --size 40 |
 | --outfile | Filename | Name the output of the file (default is rupture.pdb) | --outfile tile\_rup.pdb |
 | --atoms | Positive number or zero | Number of oxygen in the product (default is 4). | --atoms 6 |

+*Warnings:*
-### Warning: 1.
-The generated tile has zero vacancy.
+1. The generated tile has zero vacancy.
-### 2. If you want to decorate oxygen using the rupture tile from this code, it could produce wrong structure when adding a higher amount of oxygen (such as 35%).
+2. If you want to decorate oxygen using the rupture tile from this code, it could produce wrong structure when adding a higher amount of oxygen (such as 35%).

 ## Trim hanging carbons
 `python3 ../Scripts/trim-hanging-Cs.py`